avanwinkle/synthea/README.md

 **Build Instructions**

+Builds will be created in the `dist/` folder of the repo.
 Currently a build setup is only available for Mac OSX, which can be run using the following command (inside the synthea repo directory):

 ```$ npm run build```